pyexcel/pyexcel/doc/source/cookbook.rst

 The output.xls would have the following data:

-`example1.csv` as sheet name and inside the sheet, you have:
+`example.csv` as sheet name and inside the sheet, you have:

 ======== ======== ========
 Column 1 Column 2 Column 3